Monthly meetings are held at 7:30pm on the second Wednesday of each month at Broadway House, Orwell Rd, Felixstowe, IP11 7DD.

 "Solving Genealogy Brick Walls using DNA."

-This talk uses an example from my own family history where I have progressed a
+This talk uses an example from the speaker's own family history where she progressed a

 brickwall using DNA alongside traditional genealogy research.
 The path to solving